DanielleMStevens/Mining_Known_MAMPs/Methods.md

     and protein fasta associated with the accession number
 ```

-Move all the download genomes in directories based on their file type/ending (i.e. genbank files in genbank folder).
+I moved all the download genomes in directories based on their file type/ending (i.e. genbank files in genbank folder).

 ## Setting up database and mining for MAMPs